 Eggs are some of the most nutritious and inexpensive ways to get dinner on the table.
 Here are the best egg recipes for dinner!

 Eggs for dinner?
 Absolutely.
 Eggs aren’t just for breakfast: they’re a fantastic healthy and inexpensive way to eat dinner!
 Around here, Alex and I eat breakfasts that are mainly plant based (vegan) so that we can save our eggs for dinner.
-With so many delicious egg recipes to choose from, we prefer to eat our eggs for dinner!
-Here are our best egg recipes for dinner.
+With so many delicious egg recipes to choose from, we prefer to eat our eggs for dinner (aka, brinner).
+Here are our best egg recipes for dinner!

 Egg nutrition: are eggs healthy?

-But first: are eggs healthy?
-Eggs are some of the most nutritious foods on the planet.
+You might not know it, but eggs are some of the most nutritious foods on the planet.
 At 75 calories each, they’re packed with nutrients and 7 grams of protein.
 Recent research has found that instead of avoiding boiled eggs for cholesterol reasons, eggs actually increase the good cholesterol the body needs.
 They’re recommended as an affordable and easy-to-eat source of high quality protein.
 Eggs are also especially helpful for vegetarian diets as a natural source of B12.

 Looking for more dinner recipes?